 2. Use Baking Soda, Vinegar, and Boiling Water

 It’s the old grade-school volcano science experiment, but with a twist.

 - ½ cup baking soda

-Step 3: Our ½ cup of vinegar down the drain after the baking soda.
+- Pour half a cup of vinegar down the drain after it.
 Immediately cover with your drain plug.
 Let sit for approximately 10 minutes.

 Does This Really Work?

-It’s a little low-tech, but for minor clogs, the baking soda/vinegar technique is known to be effective, and a natural alternative to chemical cleaners.
+It’s a little low-tech, but for minor clogs, this technique is known to be effective, and a natural alternative to chemical cleaners.

 Baking soda has a basic pH level which means it reacts well with the acidic pH level of vinegar.
 The fizzing and popping you hear is the base-acidic reaction that can cause slime and grease to loosen and dislodge in your kitchen sink.

-While this is certainly a fun and oddly satisfying way to clear your kitchen drain, unfortunately, it won’t work on serious drain clogs or drains that seem to clog repeatedly.
+While this is certainly a fun and oddly satisfying way to clear your kitchen drain, unfortunately, it won’t work on a serious drain clog or drains that seem to clog repeatedly.